tapl-org/tapl/README.md

 To ensure type safety, the *type-checker file must be run first*.
 If it executes successfully, the untyped code is guaranteed to be type-safe.

-- The process involves generating two Python files: untyped version of the parsed code and a typechecker file.
-To ensure type safety, the typechecker file mut be run first.
-If it completes successfully, the untyped code is considered type-safe.
-- For a high-level view of the compilation process, see the diagrams: [How TAPL compiles code](https://docs.google.com/presentation/d/1I4Fu7Tp_QzyHC84u0REsFZcYi2i3ZvZPXiuHzasHywg/edit?usp=sharing)
+For a high-level view of the compilation process, see the diagrams: [How TAPL compiles code](https://docs.google.com/presentation/d/1I4Fu7Tp_QzyHC84u0REsFZcYi2i3ZvZPXiuHzasHywg/edit?usp=sharing)

 ## Getting started